 How did you get into science and skepticism?

 I grew up reading Dr Karl Kruszelnicki’s books, which I believe inclined me to skepticism from a young age.
 I knew that I really wanted to study science after attending a science camp run by the Young Scientists of Australia at the University of Melbourne, where I extracted my own DNA from a cheek swab, studied the oxidative effects of cigarette smoking, gassed fruit flies to observe their mutations and modelled the greenhouse gas effect.
-Like many a skeptic before me, I came into skepticism and the skeptical movement through podcasts — through listening to The Skeptic’s Guide to the Universe and The Pseudoscientists (what a coincidence — I’m now a panellist!) although I’d been skeptical throughout my life without realising it, always being suspicious of alternative medicine such as naturopathy and chiropractic, as well as dangerous anti-vaccination proponents.
+Like many a skeptic before me, I came into skepticism and the skeptical movement through podcasts — through listening to The Skeptic’s Guide to the Universe and The Pseudoscientists (what a coincidence — I’m now a panelist!) although I’d been skeptical throughout my life without realising it, always being suspicious of alternative medicine such as naturopathy and chiropractic, as well as dangerous anti-vaccination proponents.

 For me, it’s the opportunity to discuss and share my ideas and opinions about various scientific topics with other young people.
 It’s also a great way to promote skepticism in a humorous way.